Buddhadasa Vithanarachchi: Personal life

 He was born on 30 June 1947 in Kegalle, Sri Lanka.
 He received primary education at the village school and secondary Education at St. Mary's College, Kegalle.
 Since an early age, he showed ability to speech, perform in school theatre as well as drawing.

-He is married to his longtime partner Sitha Lalani Hemamala, postgraduate who did Masters Degree in Nursing from the University of British Columbia, Canada.
+He is married to his longtime partner Sitha Lalani Hemamala, postgraduate who did master's degree in nursing from the University of British Columbia, Canada.
 Sitha began her career as a Staff Nurse and retired as Head of the Department of Nursing at the Open University of Sri Lanka.
 Later she worked as the Head of Nursing at Katsu International, a private university in Sri Lanka.
 The couple has two daughters: Priyanwada, Sulochana and a son, Siddhartha.
 His youngest daughter, Sulochana acted in few stage plays, teledramas and worked as a TV presenter in Sri Lanka.
 His son worked as a producer for the Rupavahini Corporation.
 Priyanwada is married to Rukman, Sulochana is married to Udaya and Siddhartha is married to Kanchana.